-Fairbridge Chapel was designed by architect Sir Herbert Baker, in 1928 and completed in 1931, a design he never saw with his own eyes.
-Baker was a great believer in Kingsley Fairbridge and his work at Fairbridge Farm that when the Child Emigration Society approached him in 1928 about designing a chapel for the Farm School, he was more than happy to oblige.
+Fairbridge Chapel was designed by architect Sir Herbert Baker, in 1928 and completed in 1931.
+Unfortunately, it was a design he never saw built.
+Baker was a great believer in Kingsley Fairbridge and his work at Fairbridge Farm.
+The Child Emigration Society approached him in 1928 about designing a chapel for the Farm School.
+Baker was more than happy to oblige.

-The foundation stone for the chapel was laid on 14th February 1931 by A E Joyner, ready for dedication 10 months later on the 12th December 1931, by the Bishop of Bunbury.
+The foundation stone for the chapel was laid on 14th February 1931 by A E Joyner.
+Dedication followed 10 months later on the 12th December 1931, by the Bishop of Bunbury.

 Kingsley’s grave lies a short distance from the chapel, with views of the rolling hills that lay back drop to the church.

-A Pipe Organ was donated by a London hotel and shipped over to Western Australia, still in the chapel today.
+A Pipe Organ was donated by a London hotel and shipped over to Western Australia.
+The organ can still be heard playing in the chapel today.